- Anheuser Busch – Phase 4 Acquisition

 This property was acquired by RCA on February 27, 2015 with State and Federal grant funding.
 The property is located within Cell 7029 of the Western Riverside County Multiple Species Habitat Conservation Plan (Western Riverside County MSHCP).

 The TNC/Monte Cristo property contains important biological resources including Grassland and Woodland Forest habitat.

 Wildlife and Habitat Value:

-In addition, the subject property is located in a critical conservation area within the Western Riverside County MSHCP, identified as Linkage 9.
+The subject property is located in a critical conservation area within the Western Riverside County MSHCP, identified as Linkage 9.
 This property connects to conserved lands to the north and west.
-Conservation of this land helps assemble the reserve for this area and protect important habitat for many species, including Cooper’s hawk and mountain lion.
+Conservation of this land helps assemble the reserve for this area and protect important habitat for many species including Cooper’s Hawk and Mountain Lion.